srobo/team-emails/SR2019/2019-04-23-competition-wrap-up.md

 ### Volunteering

-Student Robotics is powered by a collection of passionate individuals with varying skills from diverse backgrounds.
+Student Robotics is powered by a collection of passionate individuals with varying skills from diverse backgrounds, many of whom are former competitors.
 We're all volunteers who give our spare times to make these events possible.
-If you know any competitors who may be interested in volunteering, please ask them to sign up to be a blue-shirt.
+If you know anyone who may be interested in volunteering, please ask them to sign up to be a blue-shirt.

 [Volunteer](https://studentrobotics.org/volunteer/)